-Curtis and I didn’t really take the cute little guy at his word all those years ago until he shared his “lifelong” dream with us at age nine.
+Curtis and I didn’t really take the cute little guy at his word all those years ago.
+Grayson shared his “lifelong” dream with us at age nine.
 His dream was to learn how to tan a deer hide the Native American way.
-I knew that wasn’t going to happen at our house and I surely didn’t see it in any of the curricula we were using.
-Then a funny thing happened, a new neighbor showed up, literally showed up in our backyard and is an avid outdoorsman.
+I knew that wasn’t going to happen at our house.
+For sure I didn’t see it in any of the curricula we were using.
+Then a funny thing happened.
+A new neighbor showed up, literally showed up in our backyard, and was an avid outdoorsman.
 In time, our neighbor made Grayson’s dream come true and fueled his passion.

-Curtis and I realized there was a higher power involved in this outdoorsman thing and we decided to go all-in and nurture this passion with him.
+Most importantly, Curtis and I realized there was a higher power involved in this outdoorsman thing.
+We decided to go all-in and nurture this passion with him.
 When we did, Grayson began to have incredible opportunities to learn and grow.
 Not from us, but from other people brought into his life.

 Parenting is a tough gig.
 It doesn’t get easier, it just changes.
 And as they get into their teens fear can set in for parents.
 Did we do enough?
 Adding to that being responsible for their education at home and it can tip the scales of stress.
 It can also be scary when you dive into activities that you are uncomfortable with for the sake of your children.
 When it is what is right for them, you will learn to step out of your comfort zone and embrace it.